Data Center Lighting Layout & Design

 What Information Do You Need to Create a Data Center Lighting Plan?

-We need facility dimensions, ceiling heights, rack layouts, and any architectural drawings or floor plans.
-Photos of existing conditions help identify mounting challenges and ceiling types.
-Electrical panel locations and current lighting (if any) help determine wiring requirements and switching zones for the most accurate plan.
+Helpful information includes facility dimensions, ceiling heights, rack layouts, aisle widths, architectural drawings, and floor plans.
+Photos of existing conditions can help identify mounting challenges and ceiling types.
+Electrical panel locations, current lighting details, access points, and outdoor security zones also help create a more accurate plan.

 How Long Does It Take to Receive a Complete Lighting Design?

-Most data center lighting plans are completed within 3-5 business days after receiving facility information.
-Complex multi-zone facilities may require 5-7 days.
-Rush service is available for urgent projects with 24-48 hour turnaround times.
+Most data center lighting plans are completed within 3 to 5 business days after receiving facility information.
+Complex multi-zone facilities may require 5 to 7 days.
+Rush service may be available for urgent projects with 24 to 48 hour turnaround times.